ajm460/Police-Survey/README.md

 # Police-Survey
-# This is just a test, but at some point my data will be stored here, along with the code I use to analyze it.
-I could also  keep the full survey instruments here, I imagine.
-Or...could I?
-Unclear how this handles non-text
+# This is just a test, but at some point the code I use to analyze my data will be stored here.
+My personal website (www.andrewjmccall.com) will hold the data, and the survey instruments, and the code can all sit here.